 How are residents selected?

-If eligibility requirements are met, potential candidates are required to submit a completed application to UNC REX Hospital by January 1, 2016.
+If eligibility requirements are met, potential candidates are required to submit a completed application to UNC REX Hospital by January 1, 2018.
 UNC REX evaluates potential candidates based on letters of recommendation, letters of intent, prior work, research, and teaching experience, leadership roles, extracurriculars, and volunteer experience.
-UNC REX Hospital currently offers two PGY1 resident spots available for 2016.
+UNC REX Hospital currently offers four PGY1 resident spots available for 2018.